EnochTagoe1/lab-intro-to-sql-joins-updated/readme.md

 You will write a query between the `--` lines for each echo that is given.

-To test a query, each time, run `\i customers.sql`
+To test a query, each time, run `\i customers.sql` in the psql part of the terminal either in VSCode or in your iTerm.
+Not both.
+Make sure your Postgres app is running.

 Remember, each time that you run the above command you are recreating the database and the tables and re-running all the queries.